K-arch27/K-Arch/README.md

 >sed -i 's|,subvolid=258,subvol=/@/.snapshots/1/snapshot| |' /etc/fstab

-To make subvolume not be hardcoded into grub and fstab, so the default subvolume is used instead (and can be changed at will)
+To make subvolume are not hardcoded into grub and fstab, so the default subvolume is used instead (and can be changed at will)

 ### -- Features --